Lodovico delle Colombe: The Pigeon League and the Roman Inquisition

-While delle Colombe was almost alone in arguing publicly against Galileo, there was a group of scholars and churchmen who supported his Aristotelian views.
-After Galileo referred disparagingly to delle Colombe as 'pippione' ('pigeon'), his close friend the painter Lodovico Cigoli coined the nickname 'Lega del Pippione' ('The Pigeon League') for delle Colombe's group.
-(As well as being a play on delle Colombe's name, 'pippione' carried the connotation of 'bird-brained' or 'easily duped').
-Among the Pigeon League's members was Delle Colombe's brother Rafaello, a leading Dominican, close to archbishop Marzi Medici, who frequently sermonised against Copernican ideas in general and Galileo in particular.
+While delle Colombe was almost alone in arguing publicly against Galileo, his Aristotelian views were supported by a group of Florentine scholars and churchmen.
+The painter Lodovico Cigoli, a close friend of Galileo, coined the nickname 'Lega del Pippione' ('The Pigeon League') for this group, after Galileo had referred disparagingly to delle Colombe as 'pippione' ('pigeon').
+As well as being a play on delle Colombe's surname (of the Doves), 'pippione' carried the connotation of 'bird-brained' or 'easily duped'.
+Included among the members of the Pigeon League was Delle Colombe's brother Rafaello, a leading Dominican, close to Marzi Medici, the archbishop of Florence, who frequently sermonised against Copernican ideas in general and Galileo in particular.
 Two others were also Dominicans, Tommaso Caccini and Niccolò Lorini.

 In December 1611, soon after the dispute over floating bodies, Cigoli wrote to Galileo warning him that a group of his enemies were meeting regularly in the house of the Archbishop, "in a mad quest for any means by which they can damage you."
 They had apparently already tried to persuade someone to attack him from the pulpit.
 The attack, when it came, was launched by Caccini.
 He had obtained a copy of Galileo's letter to Benedetto Castelli, which explained how the Copernican system could be reconciled with the book of Joshua.
 On 20 December 1614, he preached a sermon in Santa Maria Novella in Florence, attacking Galileo and quoting the Acts of the Apostles,"Viri galilaei, quid statis adspicientes in caelum?" ("Men of Galilee, why do you stand gazing into heaven?").

 Six weeks later, on 7 February 1615, Lorini sent a copy of Galileo's Letter to Castelli to the Roman Inquisition with a written complaint.
 On 20 March 1615 Caccini followed this up with a second deposition to the Inquisition, accusing him of heresy.
 The Inquisition thereupon opened an investigation into Galileo.
 What direct role delle Colombe may have played in these developments is not known.